lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-02-28-Gowers_bijection_example.md

 Moreover, if you want your development to be maintainable, it needs to be resilient in the presence of change.
-I'm always having to make corrections and adjustments (because I'm always making mistakes), And while rerunning the proofs can be an anxious moment, usually they all work fine, or can be fixed by another sledgehammer call.
+I'm always having to make corrections and adjustments (because I'm always making mistakes), And while rerunning the proofs can be an anxious moment, usually they all work fine.
+At worst, they can be fixed by another sledgehammer call.
 Opaque proofs like the one above will be hard to fix when they break.